 SYSTEM DESCRIPTION:

-Provide a system of moisture mitigation, surface preparation products, and adhesives from a single source manufacturer necessary to achieve proper installation of specified flooring material that will provide the Owner with a moisture control system limited warranty for a period of no less than 25 years.
+Provide a system of moisture mitigation, surface preparation products, and adhesives from a single source manufacturer necessary to achieve proper installation of specified flooring material that will provide the Owner with a moisture control system limited warranty for a period of no less Lifetime.

 Provide a system of moisture mitigation and surface preparation products (not adhesives) from a single source manufacturer necessary to achieve proper installation of specified flooring material that will provide the Owner with a moisture control system limited warranty for a period of no less than 15 years.